ElementsProject/lightning/doc/PLUGINS.md

 has been started.
 Critical plugins that should not be stopped should set it to false.

-The `features` object allows the plugin to register featurebits that should be announced in a number of places in [the protocol][bolt9].
+The `featurebits` object allows the plugin to register featurebits that should be announced in a number of places in [the protocol][bolt9].
 They can be used to signal support for custom protocol extensions to direct peers, remote nodes and in invoices.
 Custom protocol extensions can be implemented for example using the `sendcustommsg` method and the `custommsg` hook, or the `sendonion` method and the `htlc_accepted` hook.
-The keys in the `features` object are `node` for features that should be announced via the `node_announcement` to all nodes in the network, `init` for features that should be announced to direct peers during the connection setup, `channel` for features which should apply to `channel_announcement`, and `invoice` for features that should be
+The keys in the `featurebits` object are `node` for features that should be announced via the `node_announcement` to all nodes in the network, `init` for features that should be announced to direct peers during the connection setup, `channel` for features which should apply to `channel_announcement`, and `invoice` for features that should be